*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Matchbox cars have been around for decades.
 The idea behind the toy was that a dad wanted his daughter to be able to play with her toys at school.
 Two friends joined forces to see if they could create a toy small enough that was still functional.

 The school rule for toys was that you could only bring a toy to school if it could fit in a matchbox.
 Their first successful car was the Coronation Coach that was inspired by Queen Elizabeth II’s coach.

 It was functional and also small enough to fit in a matchbox.
 After seeing the success they had with the car, they focused their efforts on creating more cars that could also be taken to school.

-Matchbox cars were originally sold in matchboxes.
+Matchbox cars actually had matchboxes used as their original package.
 Since they were sold in matchboxes they became known as “the matchbox toys” and the name stuck.

 They have been known as Matchbox cars ever since.